learnwithsumit/uptime-monitoring-api-raw-node/README.md

 ## How to run

 Please follow the below instructions to run this project in your machine:

+### New Users who never cloned this repository before

 1. Clone this repository
    ```sh